 Prerequisites: CC-M336E: Scoring 3.
 Applied Scoring Techniques: Introduction to Scoring for Animation.
 Survey of historical and contemporary animation styles and scoring approaches.
 Utilizing the tools and techniques previously taught, students complete take-down of animation scenes, recreating the scores virtually to match picture.
 Scoring projects are assigned in cartoon and science fiction styles.
-This course is transferable as core credit to the Bachelor of for one guarter.
+This course is transferable as core credit to the Bachelor of Music Degree in Composition.
+Two lecture hours per week for one quarter.
 Additional lab fee required.